Primordial flat frame -- a new view on inflation: Lightlike vacuum in the Einstein frame

-A frame invariant quantity multiplies the infinitesimal proper time element by the particle mass \cite{BAST, Wetterich2014}.
-If the integral of this quantitiy remains finite, this corresponds to geodesic incompleteness in the Einstein frame \cite{Wetterich2014}.
-The multiplicative factor of the particle mass makes the limitations of this quantity apparent.
-Even for a Minkowski geometry the integral can be finite if the particle mass goes to zero sufficiently fast.
-This is another facet of the statement that proper time becomes problematic if effective physical particle masses go to zero.
 We propose to define physical time by some type of counting the number of oscillations.
-This is close to what is done for the present time definition by counting the number of oscillations for a given transition in an atomic clock.
+This is close to what is done for the present practical time definition by counting the number of oscillations for a given transition in an atomic clock.
 There will be no atomic clocks in the inflationary epoch, but wave functions of particles, mode functions or propagators still show oscillatory behavior.
 We may use the number of oscillations of the wave function for photons for a given comoving momentum $k$.
 Equivalently, one could use gravitational waves or the wave functions for gravitons.
+Physical time is then proportional to the number of oscillations of this \qq{photon clock}.

 Expressed in conformal time $\eta$ the wave functions of massless particles in an isotropic homogeneous Universe obeys the evolution equation

 Here the complex functions $\varphi_k(\eta)$ are Fourier modes, corresponding to eigenstates of comoving momentum $k$, $H = \partial_t a/a,$ $\mathscr{H} = Ha = \partial_\eta \ln(a),$ $a d\eta = dt$.
 We factor out the Hubble damping,